On Verbalized Confidence Scores for LLMs: Uncertainty quantification via verbalized confidence scores

 \paragraph{Informativeness} The informativeness of confidence scores refers to the diversity of predicted confidence scores.
 Let \(\mathcal{C}\) be the list of all confidence scores representing an empirical distribution of \(C\).
 We use the metrics

 to measure how expressive the LLM is in verbalizing its uncertainty.
 In practice, it is reasonable to encourage diverse confidence scores, since it can be assumed that \(\LLM{}\) makes mistakes and \(\UQ{}\) is not able to perfectly predict the correctness of every response.
+In \cref{sec:appendix-plots-calibration_comparison}, we further discuss a formal justification for using the variance as a measure of informativeness based on the decomposition of the Brier score.

 \paragraph{Meaningfulness} The meaningfulness of confidence scores refers to how much the confidence score distribution depends on the dataset and task.
 If the predicted confidence scores always follow the same distribution no matter how difficult the underlying dataset is, little meaning can be assigned to these scores.
 Let \(\mathcal{C}_{\mathcal{D}}\) be the confidence score distribution for a fixed dataset and \(\mathcal{C}_{\mathcal{D}_{\text{all}}}\) the distribution for all datasets.
 We use the Kullback-Leibler (KL) divergence